-In assessing the risk related to the deterioration in asset value we have chosen an adverse scenario equal to a 15% reduction in the non-fixed income asset values (assumed to be 55% of total assets for this purpose) on a market value basis.
-We have also assumed no change in future return expectations and no change in the valuation discount rate assumption.
+In order to assess the risk related to the deterioration in asset value the Pension Board has chosen an adverse scenario equal to a 15% reduction in the non-fixed income asset values (assumed to be 14% of total assets for this purpose) on a market value basis.
+We have also assumed no change in future return expectations and therefore no change in the valuation discount rate assumption.